-At about 10 o’clock tonight, I saw a large, light green colored orb, moving quickly and silently through the sky, yet relatively low and horizontal to the ground.
+At about 10 o’clock tonight, I saw a large (it appeared to be about the size of a beach ball), light green colored orb, moving quickly and silently through the sky, yet relatively low and horizontal to the ground.
 I noticed it while scanning photos, then catching a sudden light out of the corner of my eye.
 I turned my head to see it zip by in a gap.
 My immediate impression was that it was a meteor, but there was no tail.
-So a UFO to me**.
+Ball lightening?
+Anyway, a UFO to me**.

 Entry: Well it looks like I, again, accidentally deleted some of my journal here, including my favorite photo, a lovely view of a distant snow covered arête framed by blue sky and dark forest, so I’ll try to remember what I was saying.